 The volumes supplied to the different areas could not be determined.
-The condition and age of certain infrastructure could not be determined at the time of this study.
+The condition and age of certain infrastructure could not be determined from the infrastructure owner.

 Figure 9.6 Schematic of the Mzimkhulu System

 Table 9.10 Pipeline Details: Mzimkhulu Potable Supply Pipelines